frandelgado/sia/README.md

 # My project's README

-- For config details and modifications see 'main.m' (all configurable parameters are explained and commented inline).
+- For configuration details and modifications see 'main.m' (all configurable parameters are explained and commented inline).
 - When config is set, then run 'main.m'.
 - Output files and plots are in folder 'test_results'.
 - For doubts contact Group 4.